Common Bacterial Blight of Snap Bean in Florida

 Symptoms

-Symptoms on leaves first appear as small, water-soaked spots ( Fig. 1 ), usually more evident on the underside of the leaves.
-These lesions become larger and develop into dry, brown spots with distinct, rather narrow, yellow halos ( Fig. 2 ).
-Spots may begin to coalesce, and the yellowing of leaves becomes more general ( Fig. 3 ).
+Leaf symptoms of common bacterial blight first appear as small, water-soaked spots (Figure 1), usually more evident on the underside of the leaves.
+The lesions become larger and develop into dry, brown spots with distinct, rather narrow, yellow halos (Figure 2).
+Spots may coalesce and the yellowing of leaves becomes more general (Figure 3).
+Under severe infection, premature defoliation may occur.

 Figure 1.
 Initial symptoms associated with common bacterial blight on underside of bean leaves consist of water-soaked lesions.